fluid-checkout/fluid-checkout/readme.txt

 = Unreleased =

 * Fixed: Criteria for conditional function of cart page or fragments request.
+* Fixed: Set to show shipping phone field values on the order admin order edit page.

 = 3.1.3 - 2024-01-23 =